daniel-eder/guild-translation-tool/README.md

 * Import files using File -> Import -> Upload
 * Export files by using File -> Download As -> Microsoft Excel

+## Community Translations
+You can find all information about the community translation effort in our steam thread: http://steamcommunity.com/app/311260/discussions/0/1520386297685072772/

 ## Dependencies
 This project uses https://github.com/ClosedXML/ClosedXML to handle xlsx files.